IIIF-Commons/docs-old/step-five-define-the-component-interface.md

 ```

-Because Paper.js is bundled into our component as a dependent, we should be able to add the following code just below where we declare our `svgdraw` variable and get some basic drawing functionality:
+Because Paper.js is bundled into our component as a dependent, we should be able to add the following code just below where we declare our `svgdraw` variable.
+This will add three drawing tools that we can use to draw on the canvas.:

 ```js